 No Information on This Withdrawal Symptom:

 A. We have received hundreds of reports of unbearable itching resulting from sudden discontinuation of the allergy drug cetirizine (Zyrtec).
-We have alerted the FDA about this reaction, but as far as we know no such warnings have been issued.
+We have alerted the FDA about this reaction, and after several years the agency added this withdrawal syndrome to the Post-Marketing Surveillance portion of the prescribing information.

-The main source of information for doctors is the FDA-approved Prescribing Information (PI, which could also stand for package insert).
-These are published in the Physicians Desk Reference, and they are also available online at DailyMed.gov.
+The FDA-approved Prescribing Information (PI, which could also stand for package insert) is the main source of information for doctors.
+These extensive summaries are published in the Physicians Desk Reference, and they are also available online at DailyMed.gov.

 We were never able to find mention of a withdrawal syndrome in the prescribing information when Zyrtec was still a prescription product.
 As an OTC drug, it carries very limited safety information.
 People rarely anticipate difficulty stopping a nonprescription pill.